 8. Tom Som Pla – sour fish soup

-Tom som pla offers a great intro Southern Thai cooking with its strong sour flavour that you’ll not soon forget.
-A bold blend of turmeric, ginger and tamarind give the soup its kick, while the fish used is usually mackerel but it could be sea bass or tilapia.
+Tom som pla offers a great intro to Southern Thai cooking with its strong sour flavour that you’ll not soon forget.
+A bold blend of turmeric, ginger and tamarind gives the soup its kick, while the fish used is usually mackerel but it could be sea bass or tilapia.

 Tom som pla is considered a healthy dish that will help heal colds and coughs and aid indigestion.
 At the very least, it will certainly wake you up!
 For culinary explorers seeking some invigorating tastes, give this dish a try.